LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 Structured content needs to be enabled by your LivePerson Account Manager.
 No further configuration is needed on the client side.

-Post conversation survey bot is available on the following channels:

-Web messaging and in-app messaging, Twilio SMS, Facebook and LINE
+Post conversation survey bot is available on all messaging channels including web messaging, in-app messaging, Twilio SMS, Facebook and LINE.

 ## How to create a survey using the Bot Studio